Chandler Jones

-Chandler James Jones (born February 27, 1990) is an American former professional football player who was a defensive end in the National Football League (NFL).
+Chandler James Jones (born February 27, 1990) is an American former professional football player who was a defensive end in the National Football League (NFL) for 12 seasons.
 He played college football for the Syracuse Orange and was selected by the New England Patriots in the first round of the 2012 NFL draft.
 He also played for the Arizona Cardinals and the Las Vegas Raiders.

-Jones is the younger brother of former UFC heavyweight champion Jon Jones and former NFL player Arthur Jones.
+Jones is the younger brother of former UFC heavyweight champion and former UFC light heavyweight champion Jon Jones and former NFL player Arthur Jones.

 Early life

 Jones was born in Rochester, New York, to parents Arthur Jr. and Camille Jones.
 Jones attended Union-Endicott High School, where he played high school football.
 He was a 2007 SuperPrep All-Northeast and PrepStar All-East Region selection.
 Jones was ranked as the eighth-best prospect of the state of New York by Scout.com.